 Just What the Doctor Ordered—Why Medical Manufacturers Need Next-Gen Production Monitoring

-Next-gen production monitoring from Datanomix helps manufacturers who make medical devices or components by eliminating the existing methods of collecting, analyzing, and visualizing operational data from CNC machines.
+Datanomix helps manufacturers make medical devices or components by eliminating the existing methods of collecting, analyzing, and visualizing operational data from CNC machines.

-Every precision manufacturer wants to understand more about their operations to make data-driven decisions that help increase productivity, improve quality, and raise profits.
+Every precision manufacturer wants to make data-driven decisions that help increase productivity, improve quality, and raise profits.
 For the manufacturers supporting the medical industry, turning out high-quality parts saves lives and affects patient outcomes.
 There’s no room for latency and human error, which is especially true regarding data collection and analysis of production performance.

 Some factory owners still use handwritten logs, ERP systems, and first-generation production monitoring to collect and analyze details of daily operations.
 It’s not efficient or sustainable to work that way.
 And any form of operator input to measure productivity is fraught with challenges, including accidental errors.